 All agencies whose staff come into contact with children in their daily activities, and/or who provide services to adults who are parents, must have systems in place to ensure "the agency has arrangements for effective multi-agency working to promote children's welfare and safeguard them from harm, including information sharing".
-In particular, that, referrals to LA Children's Social Care use the appropriate inter-agency referral form and that reports are provided to child protection conferences and related meetings and that a member of the School Safeguarding Team attends.
+In particular, that, referrals to LA Children's Social Care use the appropriate interagency referral form and that reports are provided to child protection conferences and related meetings and that a relevant professional attends.